ONSdigital/statistical-methods-library/.github/pull_request_template.md

+## Synopsis

+Briefly describe the purpose of the pr.

-# Checklist
+## Checklist

 - [ ] Documentation created/updated
-    - [ ] If documentation descoped, a JIRA Ticket has been created to complete the documentation

-- [ ] Deployed and tested in a sandbox/dev environment
-- [ ] Confirmed that no breakage to contract with automated testing/other teams
+- [ ] Tests created/updated
-  and remedial PRs or tickets raised.

-Please briefly summarise how the PR has been tested:

-## JIRA references
+## Description

-**Feature:** SPP-

-**Task/Story:** SPP-
+Add a more detailed description of the pr including background and ticket references if necessary.